Computing quadratic function fields with high 3-rank via cubic field tabulation: Conclusion

 \section{Conclusion}

 This paper presented a method for finding quadratic function fields of high $3$-rank of discriminant $D$ with $-3D$ imaginary or unusual.
-Our computations were carried out up to degree bounds $\deg(D) \leq 11$ for $q=5$, and various smaller bounds for $q=7,11,13$.
+Our computations were carried out up to degree bounds $\deg(D) \leq 13$ for $q=5$, and various smaller bounds for $q=7,11,13$.
+In addition, we very able to give an improved algorithm in the imaginary case, which allowed us to extend our computations further than those in \cite{Pieter2}.
+Finally, we accumulated enough data to allow for a meaningful comparison of our $3$-rank data with the Friedman-Washington heuristics \cite{FriedWash}, along with the results of Ellenberg et al.\ \cite{EllenVenkWest}, Malle \cite{Malle,Malle2} and Garton \cite{Garton2,Garton}.
+Our results approach these heuristics as $\deg(D)$ grows.

 It would be interesting to modify the algorithm to the case where $-3D$ is real.
 As noted in \cite{Pieter2,Pieter3}, this is currently an open problem.
 In this case it is unclear how to single out efficiently a unique reduced representative in each equivalence class of binary cubic forms, and in fact there are generally exponentially many reduced forms in a given equivalence class.
-We also note that all our counts by $3$-rank (column 5 of Table 1) are divisible by $q$, and the total discriminant counts (column 3 of Table 1) are divisible by $q^2(q-1)$.
-This phenomenon is the subject of future investigation.